mwbowers/mwbowers.github.io/reference/datagate/datagate-providers/user-password-credential-inline-converter.md

 ---
 title: UserPasswordCredentialInlineConverter class
-description: The UserPasswordCredentialInlineConverter class is responsible for converting UserPasswordCredential objects.
+description: "The UserPasswordCredentialInlineConverter class is responsible for converting UserPasswordCredential objects. "
+last_modified_at: 2024-06-26T20:26:58Z
 ---

 The UserPasswordCredentialInlineConverter class is responsible for converting UserPasswordCredential objects.